vickywane/digitaloceanspaces-upload-api/doc/article.md

 ```

-Going through the entire function above, you would observe the following being performed in the following order;
+Going through the entire function above, you would observe the following operations being performed in the following order;

-*   First, using the helper function you wrote in the `resolver.go` file, the user row having the UserID argument as an ID is queried from the database to confirm that you are trying to upload a file for an actual user.
+*   First, using the helper function in the `resolver.go` file, the user row having the UserID argument as an ID is queried from the database to confirm that you are trying to upload a file for an actual user.
 *   Next, you configured the SDK client for Digitalocean spaces using an access key and secret key credentials obtained from the Digitalocean console.
 *   Next, using the `ReadAll` method from the `io` package, you read the entire content of the file added to the HTTP request sent to the GraphQL API, then a temporary file was created to dump this content into.
 *   Next, you added the `PutObjectInput` struct fields having the `Bucket` field as the name of the Space on DigitalOcean, the `Key` field as the name of the file being uploaded, the `Body` field as the temporary file you created, and lastly the ACL ( Access Control Lock) field to set the permission type on the file.